 Roulette Table Diagram

 Another reason for its large-scale popularity is that roulette doesn’t require too much in the way of cerebral strategy.
 The player gives himself up wholly to chance and the spin of the wheel.
-It’s quite unlike a game of blackjack, for instance, where the house advantage can be reduced a few percentage points through advanced tactical techniques, close study, and careful strategy.
+It’s quite unlike a game of blackjack, for instance, where the house advantage can be reduced by a few percentage points through advanced tactical techniques, close study, and careful strategy.
 In roulette, the house advantage remains at just under 3% on European tables and a little over 5% on American tables.
 So, what can we say about player behaviors at the table and their effects on the nature, quality, and quantity of the bets that are made?

 Firstly, you’ll tend to bet far more on the squares within a close radius of your chair or standing area.
 So if you’re standing at the table’s edge, furthest away from the wheel, there’s a higher likelihood that you’ll bet on the second- and third-dozen group of numbers than you will on the first.
 It’s a simple matter of reach.
 Especially when the table is overcrowded and it’s a struggle to place your chips on the side of the board that’s opposite to where you’re standing, the kinds of bets you make are frequently a question of convenience and not wishing to bump and bother other players.

-It doesn’t mean that you’re at some added advantage spreading your bets all the way across the board.
+It doesn’t mean that you’re at some added advantage by spreading your bets all the way across the board.
 Roulette doesn’t favor betting patterns not does it reward random play.
 The roulette ball has an equal chance of landing on any number (provided, of course, that the wheel is properly balanced).
 But if for nothing else than your own satisfaction, it’s useful to be aware of where you’re betting and why.

 Simply push your way through the flurry of arms jumping back and forth, and place your chips on a chosen square.
 It might mean you have to maneuver your way through the masses, but this is real money stakes we’re talking about.
 A simple “excuse me” is all that’s required.